gitpython-developers/GitPython/fuzzing/README.md

 ### Fuzz Targets (`fuzz-targets/`)

-Contains Python files for each fuzz test, targeting specific functionalities of GitPython.
+Contains Python files for each fuzz test.

 **Things to Know**: